PowerLedger/powr/docs/src/developing/clients/javascript-reference.md

 [Source Documentation](https://solana-labs.github.io/solana-web3.js/classes/PublicKey.html)

 PublicKey is used throughout `@solana/web3.js` in transactions, keypairs, and programs.
-You require publickey when listing each account in a transaction and as a general identifier on Solana.
+You require publickey when listing each account in a transaction and as a general identifier on the Powerledger blockchain.

 A PublicKey can be created with a base58 encoded string, buffer, Uint8Array, number, and an array of numbers.